casiddle/Word-game/ReadMe.md

 2. static
 3. templates
 4. main_app.py
 In the terminal you need to put "python main_app.py" then click the link following the text "Running on".
+This should open a webpage in your default browser.

+## Generating a new dictionary
+The python file new_dict_generator.py can be used to create a new dictionary from which the random word can be chosen.
+This is done by reading words from a text file and converting them to a list of words (technically a set as there are no repeats).
+In order to do this the user needs the folder text_files and the python file.

+If you wanted this new dictionary to appear on the webpage version of the game you would have to make the necessary addition to the html file.